antonyharfield/grader/README.md

 The database will be created automatically when you run the project.

-If you want to run the project in Xcode, then you can use an sqlite database that is included.
-To do this, change fluent.json to use the sqlite driver.
+If you want to run the project in Xcode, then you can use a SQLite database.
+The base Config/fluent.json is already setup to use the sqlite driver by default.
+Docker will use the driver defined in Config/docker/fluent.json, which is set to MySQL by default.

 To seed the tables:
 ```
 vapor run seed
 ```

 ### Adding dependencies